oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/openid_connect.md

 ---
 id: openid_connect
-title: OpenID Connect Provider Configuration
+title: OpenID Connect
 ---

-### OpenID Connect Provider

 OpenID Connect is a spec for OAUTH 2.0 + identity that is implemented by many major providers and several open source projects.

-This provider was originally built against CoreOS Dex and we will use it as an example.
+This provider was originally built against CoreOS Dex, and we will use it as an example.
 The OpenID Connect Provider (OIDC) can also be used to connect to other Identity Providers such as Okta, an example can be found below.

 #### Dex